 - Dr. Philip S. Ross – From the Finger of God: The Biblical and Theological Basis for the Threefold Division of the Law

 - David Chanski – The Law of God II – Threefold Division

 - Tripartite Division of the Law of God: A Patristic and Reformed Orthodox View

 - Jonathan F. Bayes - The Threefold Division of the Law

 For those wanting a detailed, exhaustive and interactive treatment of this subject, I recommend Philip S. Ross’ From the Finger of God.
-This is technical stuff containing a lot of Hebrew and Greek, and interacting with a lot of pro and con literature.
-It is not a book for the average reader.
-Waht is to follow is not a detailed case for the threefold division, but this is what convinces me of the validity of the division.
-That the...
+The book is technical containing a lot of Hebrew and Greek, and interacting with a lot of pro and con literature.
+It is not a book for the average reader, but it is a very detailed book.
+What is to follow is not a detailed case for the t...